Failover Strategies for High Availability

-InterSystems IRIS is designed to integrate easily with failover solutions provided at the operating system level, such as Microsoft Windows Server Clusters, IBM PowerHA SystemMirror, Red Hat Enterprise Linux HA, and others.
+InterSystems IRIS is designed to integrate easily with failover solutions provided at the operating system level, specifically IBM PowerHA SystemMirror or Red Hat Enterprise Linux HA.
 A single instance of InterSystems IRIS is installed on the shared storage device so that both cluster members recognize the instance, then added to the failover cluster configuration so it will be started automatically as part of failover.
 If the active node becomes unavailable for a specified period of time, the failover technology transfers control of the cluster IP address and shared storage to the standby and restarts InterSystems IRIS on the new primary.
 On restart, the system automatically performs the normal startup recovery, with WIJ, journaling, and transaction processing maintaining structural and data integrity exactly as if InterSystems IRIS had been restarted on the failed system.

 The standby server must be capable of handling normal production workloads for as long as it may take to restore the failed primary.
 Optionally, the standby can become the primary, with the failed primary becoming the standby once it is restored.